 - Microsoft Defender Antivirus

-In addition to always-on, real-time protection and on-demand antivirus scans, you can set up regular, scheduled antivirus scans.
-You can configure the type of scan, when the scan should occur, and if the scan should occur after a protection update or when an endpoint isn't being used.
+You can set up regular, scheduled antivirus scans on devices.
+These scheduled scans are in addition to always-on, real-time protection and on-demand antivirus scans.
+When you schedule a scan, you can specify the type of scan, when the scan should occur, and if the scan should occur after a protection update or when a device isn't being used.
 You can also set up special scans to complete remediation actions if needed.

-- Learn about quick scans, full scans, and custom scans
+- Compare the quick scan, full scan, and custom scan

 In most cases, a quick scan is sufficient and is the recommended option for scheduled scans.